 Barndominium is a relatively new term that applies to structures that provide both living quarters and working space.
 The “working” space can include anything from storage and warehouse to workshops and hobby shops.
 Shouse is another term for this fast growing market segment.

 Many of our top builders are active in this market segment.
-If you’re interested in building a barndominium or shouse, Contact Us today.
+If you’re interested in building a barndominium, Contact Us today.
 We’d love to help you explore the possibility more with a partner we trust.

 Not all metal roofing and siding products are created equal.
 At McElroy Metal we count on the combination of Galvalume substrates and Kynar paint to help your project retain that just built curb appeal year-after-year while delivering the long-term solutions your owners expect.